Stock market today: Wall Street rises with hopes for pause to rate hikes

 NEW YORK (AP) — Wall Street is rising Thursday with hopes that the Federal Reserve may soon take it easier on its hikes to interest rates.

-The Dow Jones Industrial Average was up 200 points, or 0.6%, at 33,109, as of a little past noon Eastern time.
-The Nasdaq composite was leading the market with a 1% gain.
+The Dow Jones Industrial Average was up 170 points, or 0.5%, at 33,073, as 1:38 p.m.
+Eastern time.
+The Nasdaq composite was leading the market with a 1.2% gain.
 It's full of technology companies and other high-growth stocks that tend to benefit most from lower rates.

 One positive for the market came late Wednesday when the House of Representatives approved a deal to prevent a possibly catastrophic default on the U.S. government's debt.
 But that was what Wall Street expected, and only a trip-up for the deal before it gets signed by President Joe Biden would likely cause big waves for stocks.